Ayman-Sedik/Omnifood-Project/README.md

 # [Omnifood Website](https://omnifood-ayman99.netlify.app/) - Version 1.2.0 Official (Beta version)
-> Making more balanced, healthy food choices in your day can have an amazing impact on your capacity to think, work and make decisions.
-In fact, there's actually a link between diet and mental health.
-Making smarter food choices can impact just about everything.
+> Omnifood helps you make healthier, more balanced nutritional choices in your day as this can have an amazing impact on your ability to think, act and make decisions.
+In fact, there is already a link between diet and mental health.
+Making smarter food choices can impact almost everything.

 ## [Demo video](https://drive.google.com/file/d/1E4KEbAbFm1IIXgiTw7sIsvXniK__ewVz/view?usp=sharing)